-"Savings criteria and savings options compares the five savings criteria for different types of savings mechanisms.
+"Savings criteria and savings options compares the four savings criteria for different types of savings mechanisms.
 Most people have multiple savings goals, such as building an emergency fund, saving for school fees, and saving for a business investment.
 These each have different timeframes and requirements, and may need different saving options.
-When evaluating savings options, it is helpful to decide which criteria are
+When evaluating savings options, it is helpful to decide which criteria are most important for achieving that goal so as to use most suitable savings tool.
+The responses could vary based on available savings services and other factors within your community."

-- most important for achieving that goal so as to use most suitable savings tool.
-The responses could vary based on available savings services and other factors within your community." - 12.
-Show participants the blank template of saving mechanisms (details below).
-Split the participants into small groups (between 3-6 couples) and divide the savings mechanisms so that they are all covered by at least I group.
-Provide each group with a flip chart and markers and give each group 5-10 minutes to rank each of their savings mechanisms against the 5 criteria (liquidity, risk, cost, profit, asset accumulation) with either 'high', 'medium' or 'low'.
+12. Show participants the blank template of saving mechanisms (Visual Aid 37, with one copy for each group).
+Split the participants into small groups (between 3-6 couples) and divide the savings mechanisms so that they are all covered by at least 1 group.
+Depending on the number of participants, it would also be possible to get each group to work on all the mechanisms.
+Provide each group with a flip chart and markers and give each group 5-10 minutes to rank each of their savings mechanisms against the 4 criteria (liquidity, risk, cost, asset accumulation) with either 'high', 'medium' or 'low'.
 If literacy is low, use icons for each savings mechanism and criteria.
-Groups can use symbols such as ticks to indicate low (√), medium (√√) or high (√√√).
+Groups can use symbols such as ticks to indicate low (\), medium (\\) or high (\\\\).

 Saving mechanism LIQUIDITY RISK COST GROWING WEALTH

 How easy is it to change into cash?
 How likely is it for saving to lose value?
 What is the price for the service?
 How easy is it to increase your savings & how much do you earn?
 68

 Keeping cash in your home

 Saving in assets

 Saving in S4T group

-200
+ಗ್ಗಿಗಿ